vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 structed this luminous image.

-O mistress of the gods\! one is to perform with the common *arghya* the worship of Mārtaṇḍ a accompanied by the energy of light.
+O mistress of the gods\! one is to perform with the common *arghya* the worship of Mārtaṇḍa accompanied by the energy of light.
 He is of a red color, resplendent, //94// surrounded by the Seizers, and others, manifesting the brilliance of the universe.

-*sāmānyārghyeṇa deveśīmārtaṇḍ aṁ paripūjayet* /
+*sāmānyārghyeṇa deveśīmārtaṇḍaṁ paripūjayet* /

 *prakāśaśaktisahitam arūṇākalpam ujjvalam* //94//